The Capitoline Museums

 The real stars of the collection, however, are the paintings.

-The museum's second-floor pinacoteca (painting gallery) houses works by Guercino, Veronese, Titian, Tintoretto, Rubens, Pietro da Cortona, and two by Caravaggio—one of his Gypsy Fortune-Teller works and the scandalously erotic St. John the Baptist, in which the nubile young saint twists to embrace a ram and looks out at us coquettishly.
+The museum's second-floor pinacoteca (painting gallery) houses works by Il Guercino, Veronese, Titian, Tintoretto, Rubens, Pietro da Cortona, and two by Caravaggio—one of his Gypsy Fortune-Teller works and the scandalously erotic St. John the Baptist, in which the nubile young saint twists to embrace a ram and looks out at us coquettishly.

 The colossal statue fo Constantine II in the Capitoline Museums courtyard